 Public Alliance for Community Energy

-ACE, the Public Alliance for Community Energy, will mark its 20th year of participating as a natural gas supplier in the Nebraska Choice Gas program in April.
+ACE, the Public Alliance for Community Energy, marked its 20th year of participating as a natural gas supplier in the Nebraska Choice Gas program in April of 2018.

 ACE formed out of a strong desire by a small group of communities to provide competitive natural gas rates, local control and a possible revenue return to Nebraska communities.
 Those remain as ACE cornerstones today.